MasterYodaInSkirt/ArtificalIntelligencePython/README.md

-# Tic Tac Toe AI with Minimax Algorithm implementatin in Python
+# Tic Tac Toe AI with Minimax Algorithm implementation in Python